Introduction to Employment Law - WEBINAR

 - Termination of the employment relationship

-At the end of the day, the participants will have gained basic knowledge in Swiss employment law and will be able to put it into practice in their organisation.
+At the end of the training, the participants will have gained basic knowledge in Swiss employment law and will be able to put it into practice in their organisation.

 Barbara Venditti, legal department of the CVCI